 Based on what I’d learned I started to produce some paper wireframes on how the tool would look like and users interaction with it.
 Since this was a tool with many functionalities where you need a big screen.
 I focused on creating wireframes for desktop.

-After three months of researching, discussing and wireframing me and the team felt satisfied and I created a clickable mockup using Sketch and InVision.
+After researching, discussing and wireframing me and the team felt satisfied and I created a clickable mockup using Sketch and InVision.
 This was later used for usertesting.

 The test users were given a task to build an ad campaign and one of the goals we sat was to complete this within 30 minutes.
 I used the Think Aloud method and sat next to the person taking notes as he or she moved and talked their way through the UI.